sakshamjn/ChatBot/README.md

 # ChatBot
-ChatBot that can be used as a Virtual Assistant for Windows platform.
+ChatBot that can be used as a Virtual Assistant for Windows platform is built.